peeman703/isowords/README.md

         ```sh
         make bootstrap-client
         ```
-    1. If you want to build the client and server make sure [PostgreSQL](https://www.postgresql.org/) is installed and running, and then run the following bootstrap command:
+    1. If you want to build the client and server make sur [PostgreSQL](https://www.postgresql.org/) is installed and running, and then run the following bootstrap command:
         ```sh
         make bootstrap
         ```